peterszatmary/software-testing-notes/README.md

 ### Personal notes ###

 -   I believe in **multi-layered testing strategy**.
 That means you are using more than one type of tests to achieve the main goal - to have software properly tested.
 -   I dont believe in **hunting bigger code coverage percentage number** !
 Why bigger number if your tests are weak or wrong ?
-First think about things like is my test correct ?
-Is it my test doing what i think ?
-It is my test testing properly ?
-Is it my test working just with correct inputs or also with wrong ones ?
+Or you are testing just units and these tests doesnt say anything about how the hell the code works together ? (you have just junit tests and nothing else).
+First think about things like is my test doing what i think ?
+Have i big coverage number but i dont have automated higher level tests for testing dependencies and see if modules are working together ?
 - **I am not really fan of TDD**, regardless if [it is dead](https://martinfowler.com/articles/is-tdd-dead/) [or not](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html).
 Just philosophical question here (I would like not spend so much time here with TDD so just one question) : Why start with something that is not a main product (test) instead of something that is major (software) ?
+Why spend so much time with tests.
+I would like to spend as little time with writing test as possible !

 ## Testing categories ##